jbrukh/bayesian/README.md

                      )
 ```

-### Example 2 (TD-IDF)
+### Example 2 (TF-IDF)
-To use the TD-IDF classifier, first you must create some classes
+To use the TF-IDF classifier, first you must create some classes
-and train it AND you need to call ConvertTermsFreqToTFIDF() AFTER training
+and train it AND you need to call ConvertTermsFreqToTfIdf() AFTER training
 and before Classifying methods(LogScore,ProbSafeScore,ProbScore)

 ```go